 I like the idea of ethical investing and supporting companies that promote a greener economy.
 For this, I’m willing to ignore some of the platform’s shortcomings.

 On the one hand, there are lots of good things happening on the platform.

 The website is very nicely designed and it’s fast.
-You can see someone put a lot of love in designing it.
+You can see someone put a lot of love into designing it.

 The projects available are all the needed info to decide if you want to invest in them or not.
 Each project has an offer document describing the use of funds, the business plan, potential risks, market conditions, all spread usually across a 50 pages document.
 Compared to most of the p2p lending platforms I’m invested in, the documentation available on Abundance is very refreshing.